AllenJIL/allenjil.github.io/_posts/2019-05-30-Inverse_Problem_Essay.md

 > Regularization by projection with a posteriori discretization level choice for linear and non-linear ill-posed problems
->   \star numerical implementation of regularization
+>   * numerical implementation of regularization
->   \star finite-dimensional system of linear or non-linear equations
+>   * finite-dimensional system of linear or non-linear equations
->   \star priori and posterior discretization
+>   * priori and posterior discretization

 > On Krylov projection methods and Tikhonov regularization
->   \star framework of large-scale linear discrete ill-posed problems
+>   * framework of large-scale linear discrete ill-posed problems
->   \star tikhonov regularized problem
+>   * tikhonov regularized problem
->   \star restoration
+>   * restoration

 > On Lanczos Based Methods for the Regularization of Discrete Ill-Posed Problems Hanke
->   \star hybrid methods for the solution of linear ill-posed problems
+>   * hybrid methods for the solution of linear ill-posed problems
->   \star based on the Lanczos process and TSVD regularization
+>   * based on the Lanczos process and TSVD regularization
->   \star truncated SVD to stabilize the iteration
+>   * truncated SVD to stabilize the iteration
->   \star least-square projection and dual least-square method
+>   * least-square projection and dual least-square method
->   \star behaviour of hybrid methods
+>   * behaviour of hybrid methods

 * sentences
     - "Regularization" in the language of mathematical analysis is the process to build smoother approximate functions through convolution with test function